frc868/houndscout-2024/README.md

 ## v2025.1
 This update addresses many issues with usage of HoundScout at the last competition.
 * Lead Scouter:
-  * Added indicators in Lead Scouter page for submitted scores (sections in activity panel and match schedule turn green).
-The teams and scouters for submitted scores can no longer be changed via the Lead Scouter page.
+  * Added indicators in Lead Scouter page for submitted and cancelled scores (sections in activity panel and match schedule turn green and red, respectively).
+The teams and scouters for submitted and cancelled scores can no longer be changed via the Lead Scouter page.
   * Revamped Scouter schedule generator.
-It now copies the scouters in the selected match to all future matches, aside from any submitted scores.
+It now copies the scouters in the selected match to all future matches, aside from any submitted and cancelled scores.
-  * Practice matchs can now be manually created, and are placed at the beginning of the match schedule.
+  * Practice matches can now be manually created, and are placed at the beginning of the match schedule.
 * Client:
-  * Submitted scores are now determined directly from the database, so scores that were previously submitted can not be edited any further.
+  * Submitted/cancelled scores are now determined directly from the database, so scores that were previously submitted/cancelles can not be accessed.
   * When loading an unsubmitted score in a Client page, now erases its preexisting scoring events and incap segments to prevent false data from being submitted.
-  * Added a no-show/error button to the prematch tab in case a robot's absense or an error with the system leaves a score unable to be recorded.
-This will submit that match while wiping any pre-existing data.
+  * Added a cancel score button to the prematch tab in case a score is unable to be recorded.
+This will mark that score as cancelled.
   * Dropped game pieces are now its own panel, due to hitbox issues with the rest of the scoring buttons.
   * Added keyboard shortcuts for incap, dropped, and mobility buttons.
   * It is now possible to either click on the last selected intake or scoring button for a game piece or use a game piece-specific keyboard shortcut to undo it, though this will not reset the timestamps.